Accept (band): Split with Peter Baltes, Too Mean to Die and Humanoid (2018–2025)

 On 2 October 2020, Accept released "The Undertaker" as the first single from their upcoming sixteenth studio album Too Mean to Die, released on 29 January 2021.
 Their sixteenth studio album Too Mean to Die only narrowly missed the top of the German charts.
 It was recorded during the COVID-19 pandemic in Nashville and produced by Andy Sneap in the UK.
 About their then-new album, the band said: "We are too mean to die!
 Weeds don't go away!
 Accept won't get down!"
 Touring in support of the album began 2 July 2021 at Penn's Peak in Pennsylvania.
 The touring cycle of Too Mean to Die lasted for nearly two years, which included a headlining U.S. tour in the fall of 2022 with Narcotic Wasteland, followed by a European tour in January and February 2023 with Phil Campbell and the Bastard Sons.
 The latter tour was initially scheduled to take place in January and February 2022, but the COVID-19 pandemic meant that it would be postponed for a year.

 On 17 February 2022, Accept announced that they had signed a worldwide deal with Napalm Records.
 In July, Hoffmann announced that the band had begun working on new material for the follow-up to Too Mean to Die.
+Accept toured in early 2023.
 In June 2023, bassist Martin Motnik confirmed that Accept had begun demoing songs for the album.
 On 6 February 2024, the band announced Humanoid as the title of the album and that it would be released on 26 April, with a supporting tour to follow.
+The band played Wacken Open Air in August of 2024.